thiagoelias99/nest-template-todo/README.md

     - Dtos
 - End-to-end Tests
     - **Case 1**: Simulate a user registering in the system, login, get profile information's and update some of them.
-    - **Case 2**: Simulate a user registering in the system, login, creating, updating and deleting to-tos.
+    - **Case 2**: Simulate a user registering in the system, login, creating, updating and deleting to-dos.

 #### Production Build and Deploy
 1. Run cmd `npm run build`